Why Nothing Works Long-Term: The Real Reason Your Pet's Gut Problems Keep Coming Back

 What Actually Changes the Conditions

-• Chronic Inflammation: Both humic and fulvic acids have demonstrated anti-inflammatory properties, helping to calm an overactivated gut immune response and support the integrity of the intestinal lining.
+Chronic Inflammation: Both humic and fulvic acids have demonstrated anti-inflammatory properties in research.
+They help calm an over-activated gut immune response and support the structural integrity of the intestinal lining over time.

-• Microbiome Imbalance: By reducing toxins and inflammation, humic and fulvic acids create conditions where a healthy microbiome can actually take hold and thrive—rather than just passing through.
+Microbiome Imbalance: By reducing toxic load and lowering inflammation, humic and fulvic acids create the gut conditions where beneficial bacteria can actually survive and establish.
+The microbiome restores because the environment finally supports it.

 Why This Matters for Long-Term Health